celery/celery/docs/getting-started/first-steps-with-celery.rst

     >>> result.successful() # returns True if the task didn't end in failure.
     True

-If the task raises an exception, the return value of `result.successful()` will be :const:`False`, and `result.result` will contain the exception instance raised by the task.
+If the task raises an exception, the return value of :meth:`~@AsyncResult.successful` will be :const:`False`, and `result.result` will contain the exception instance raised by the task.